 Mode of instruction

-Lectures, self study assignments, work group meetings, patient demonstrations.
+Lectures, self study assignments, work group meetings, patient demonstrations, and State-of-the-Art lectures.

-The exam consists of 4-5 open questions.
+The exam consists of 5 open questions.
 Exam questions are in English (answers may be given in Dutch or English).
-The final mark is based on the results of the examination and student’s participation in the State-of-the-Art lectures.
+The final mark is based on the results of the examination and student’s summaries of the State-of-the-Art lectures.

 Medical Microbiology.
-Fifth edition by Murray PR, Rosenthal KS and Pfaller MA.Elseviers-Mosby, 2005.
+Sixth edition by Murray PR, Rosenthal KS and Pfaller MA.Elseviers-Mosby, 2009.

 All course information can be consulted on the dedicated Blackboard site.